ag88/GirinoSTM32F103duino/bin/readme.md

 - connect usb (phone) cable
 - press both boot0 and reset
 - hold boot0, release reset
-- release reset 2 sec later
+- release boot0 2 sec later

 that should put the board in DFU mode, the firmware can be installed over the DFU cable and the command is like